JenJenChung/rocon_flip/README.md

 VERSIONS:
 This package currently contains old versions of the code in various python scripts.
-These will be slowly phased over the following months.
+These will be slowly phased out over the following months.
 Please only use the generic_*.py scripts in future projects.

 TESTING:
 Two launch files, sender.launch and receiver.launch, can be used for testing network connection.